madebysource/lesshat/README.md

   			.result(@arguments, 3, @w3c, @w3c_local);
 		}

-	At to top, there are local prefix configuration.
+	At the top, there are a local prefix configurations.
 So you can turn off/on browser for one specific mixin.
 This is quite useful.

 	In @process variable is all magic.
 Please don't edit javascrpt directly in .less file.
 Instead use [lesshat-devstack](https://github.com/csshat/lesshat-devstack).